 Residents undergo their clinical training at the following sites: University of Pennsylvania School of Dental Medicine – The Department of Oral Medicine at Penn Dental Medicine oversees the School’s Oral Diagnosis, Emergency Care, and Radiology Clinic.
 In addition, the School’s Oral Medicine Clinic is equipped to deliver comprehensive dental care to medically complex patients in a modern physical facility.

 University of Pennsylvania Health System (UPHS) – UPHS is one of the nation’s premiere health facilities, consistently rated among the nation’s best.
-The Division of Oral Medicine is located in the Perelman Center for Advanced Medicine (PCAM), which houses consultation rooms, surgical rooms, a nurses’ station, a fully-equipped dental laboratory, and resident and faculty offices.
+The Division of Oral Medicine is located in the Perelman Center for Advanced Medicine (PCAM) and Penn Medicine Radnor, which houses consultation rooms, surgical rooms, a nurses’ station, a fully-equipped dental laboratory, and resident and faculty offices.